KittM/project-1/README.md

  - Don't commit to master.
  - Research your API options early.
- - A lot more time for Javascript that styling.
+ - Devote more time to Javascript than styling.
+ - Paid storage would make storing data easier.